 Therefore, in September 2019, a new NATO command was created in Ulm (Germany), responsible for the operational movement and support of the alliance forces.
 So far, 160 military will serve in the command, then its number will be increased to 600 people.

-The creation of the command is consistent with the Four Thirty plan adopted by the leaders of NATO countries in 2018.
-In accordance with this plan, it is planned to create 30 mechanized battalions, as well as 30 air squadrons and 30 warships, which will be capable of operational deployment within 30 days.
+The creation of the command is aligned with the Four Thirty plan adopted by NATO leaders in 2018.
+In accordance with this plan, it is planned to create 30 mechanized battalions, as well as 30 aviation squadrons and 30 warships, which will be capable of operational deployment within 30 days.

 The number of armed forces of Latvia, Lithuania and Estonia is so small that it is not possible to consider them as serious opponents, capable of not only confronting, but even detaining the Russian army for any considerable period.
 Therefore, in the Baltic countries, the combined battalions of NATO troops are deployed on a rotational basis.
 At the same time, the Baltic States themselves are regarded as ballast among the NATO military.